 And if your child decides therapy is not for them?
 Unless there are safety concerns, I’d recommend against strong-arming your teen or emerging adult into therapy against their will.
 Coercion is not the foundation for a healthy therapeutic relationship with a therapist.
 And forcing the issue may turn your child off to therapy, leaving them less likely to reach out for help if they do recognize they need it later on.

 Have a teen or emerging adult who needs therapy?
-Contact Dr. Crystal I. Lee for a free 20 minute consultation to see how she can help.
+Visit our contact page to send our adolescent specialist, Dr. Jenifer Goldman, a message or schedule a free 20 minute consultation to see how she can help.